argoproj/argo-cd/docs/user-guide/commands/argocd_proj_windows_disable-manual-sync.md

 #Disable manual sync for a sync window for the Project
 argocd proj windows disable-manual-sync PROJECT ID

-#Disabling manual sync for a windows set on the default project with Id 0
+#Disbaling manual sync for a windows set on the default project with Id 0
 argocd proj windows disable-manual-sync default 0
 ```